HeapSpace/heapcon/content/speakers/jovana-tomic/index.md

   - conference-opening
 ---

 Jovana is a member of Heapspace community.
-Her professional experiences encompasses contemporary art gallery management, work in digital advertising agencies and creation of communication strategies in ICT sector.
-She is engaged in numerous project concerning decentralization of culture and support to entrepreneurship development.
+Her professional experience encompasses contemporary art gallery management, work in digital advertising agencies and the creation of communication strategies in the ICT sector.
+She is engaged in numerous projects concerning decentralization of culture and support for entrepreneurship development.